 Experience the city by boat.

-Like London and Paris, this seaport city is world renowned.
-The locals refer to Charleston as the Lowcountry, because most of the area lies below sea level, or the Holy City, because no other building can be taller than the highest church steeple.
-Charleston is best known for its history, food and friendly people.
-But to truly experience this city first you must boat it.
+Charleston has been named the top city in the world two years in a row.
+The locals refer to Charleston as the Lowcountry, because most of the area lies below sea level.
+Another moniker is the Holy City, because no buildings can be taller than the highest church steeple.
+This Antebellum lady is best known for her history, food and pretty and friendly people.
+But to truly experience Charleston first you must boat it.

-South Carolina’s third oldest city, Georgtown is a quaint, charming seaport city that flies well under the touristy radar.
+South Carolina’s third oldest city, Georgetown is a quaint, charming fishing community that flies well under the touristy radar.
 The cruise to Georgetown goes right through the heart of the Cape Romain National Wildlife Refuge, one of the most pristine environments in the south.
-And home to a bonanza of rare and exotic wildlife.
+Georgetown is home to good southern fare and great people.

-The best way to describe Savannah is by way of story: In 1864 Union General Sherman T. Williams seized Savannah, the last major Confederate stronghold along Sherman’s infamous March to the Sea.
-Why was Savannah spared from burning?
+The best way to describe Savannah is through a factual story.
+In 1864 Union General Sherman T. Williams seized Savannah, the last major Confederate stronghold along Sherman’s infamous March to the Sea.
+It was the only city spared from being torched.
+Why?
 In Sherman’s words, “Savannah is too beautiful to destroy.”

-Sea Pines is considered the premier yachting destination of the South.
-And is synonymous with golf and tennis.
-If you’re looking for a seaport with an upscale resort-like feel than Hilton Head is your choice.
+Hilton Head’s is considered the the yachting destination of the South.
+If you’re looking for a seaport with an upscale resort-like feel that oozes world-class golf and tennis amenities than this seaport is the destination of choice.

 Overnight cruises are on the MaryTime; pricing is per couple, and the maximum party size is 6.
 All cruises require a 50% deposit upon booking; the balance due the day of the charter prior to departure.
 All major credit cards accepted.
 We do not accept personal checks.
 The advance deposit will be refunded in the event of severe weather or cancelling two days or more prior to the scheduled charter.
 Cancellations must be done either by e-mail or over the phone.
 We will not honor voice and text message cancellations.